vh-d/SFAt/README.md

     - firm specific intercepts in conditional mean equations in (Battese-Coelli, 1995) model
     - firm specific intercepts in conditional variance equations in (Battese-Coelli, 1995) model
 - SFA() funtion with Formula interface
+- add tests
 - rewrite likelihood functions in C++ (using Rcpp)
 - explore `likelihood`, `ucmin` and `mle` packages for MLE optimizations

-Contributions or suggestions are welcome!
+Contributions and suggestions are welcome!